reapp/reapp/README.md

 ### What is it?

-Reapp is everything you need to build amazing hybrid apps with React: a collection of modules that work together, a UI kit, and our CLI that bootstraps your app and has a pre-configured build server.
+Reapp is everything you need to build amazing hybrid apps with React: a collection of packages that work together, our UI kit, and a CLI that scaffolds your app and includes a server and build system.

 ### Help